 Close

-What is a Reasonable Amount for a Personal Injury Settlement in Chicago?
+What is a Good Amount for a Personal Injury Settlement in Chicago?

 One of the first questions that injury victims often have when considering a personal injury claim is how much their case is worth.
 Even people with serious injuries, medical expenses, lost wages, and pain and suffering often only want reasonable payments for their injuries.
 But calculating these damages can be more complex than you might expect.